Personnel Index - Detail

 Just before 22.00hrs, 4 of the unit's Hampdens set course from Scampton via Mablethorpe for northern Germany.
 In bright moonlight, 2 of these aircraft went on to successfully plant mines in Kiel Bay, whilst the remaining 2 sought shipping targets off the Frisians.

 The second aircraft detailed for anti-shipping patrol was piloted by S/Ldr Drakes (AE224) - nothing was heard from this crew after take-off, and they were reported as missing.
-It is now thought that a night fighter shot them down into the North Sea - their bodies were never recovered.
+It is now thought that they were shot down off Heligoland by a Marine Flak Unit - their bodies were never recovered.
 S/Ldr David Baron Drakes and crew are remembered on the Runnymede Memorial.

 Hampden AE224 (EA-Z)